 - Determine if you have other diseases that might become problematic in the future, including syphilis, TB, hepatitis-B, and toxoplasmosis.

-If you are already infected with one or more of these other illnesses, there may be treatments or prophylaxis available to prevent it from becoming more serious or recurring.
-If you are not already infected, doctors may be able to prevent future infection by:
+If you have one or more of these other illnesses, there may be treatments or prophylaxis available to prevent it from becoming more serious or recurring.
+If you do not have any of these illnesses, doctors may be able to prevent future infection by: